JazzCamp for Girls

 Gender Balance

-When instruments are distributed at music schools in Denmark, boys often opt for band instruments and drums, while girls gravitate towards singing or classical violin.
-JazzCamp for Girls aims to encourage more girls to play rhythmic instruments in a band, allowing them to experience the joy of being part of local rhythmic music communities in Denmark.
+When instruments are assigned at music schools in Denmark, boys typically choose band instruments and drums, while girls tend to gravitate towards singing or classical violin.
+JazzCamp for Girls aims to encourage more girls to play rhythm section instruments in a band, allowing them to experience the joy of being part of their local rhythmic music communities in Denmark.

-Through four days of improvisation classes, JazzCamp for Girls creates a framework for new communities where girls can express themselves freely in a safe space for musical creativity—a space that inspires them to pursue more music in their free time.
+Through four days of improvisation-focused instruction, JazzCamp for Girls creates a space for new communities, where girls can express themselves freely in a safe environment for musical creativity—an environment that inspires them to pursue more music in their free time.

 JazzCamp for Girls has made me braver, and it was great that there were only girls